Commercial Drone Photography for Project Milestones

 Step 3: Processing and Delivery

-This is where the raw images turn into valuable project insights.
-High-resolution images captured by the drone are then precisely merged.
-This digital compilation, widely termed photogrammetry, creates a comprehensive visual.
+This digital compilation, commonly referred to as photogrammetry, creates a comprehensive visual.
 This creates a single, high-resolution map of your entire site, known as an orthomosaic map.

 The Real Benefits for Your Project (and Bottom Line)